ryboe/CSS3/CONTRIBUTING.md

 ##### Install AAAPackageDev

-You’ll want this for opening the `CSS3.YAML-tmLanguage` file.
-It gives you a highlighting option.
+AAAPackageDev gives you a `Sublime Syntax Def (YAML)` syntax option, which is very useful for reading the `CSS3.YAML-tmLanguage` file.

 Press `ctrl+shift+p`, or `cmd+shift+p` on OS X, type "Package Control: Install Package", and press enter.
 Next, type "AAAPackageDev" and press enter to install